In a serene grove, a wise seer and her young

 exact workings of this system remain a mystery to you; even the eccentric

-inventor who created it probably doesn’t fully understand it, in your opinion.
+inventor who created it probably didn’t fully understand it, in your opinion.

 The big brains are still trying to develop a working theory that doesn’t risk